CambridgeSemiticsLab/BH_time_collocations/readme.md

 <a href="docs/sponsors.md"><img src="docs/images/sponsor_banner.png" align="middle"></a>

+## Contents
+* [analysis](analysis) — Jupyter notebooks and python scripts that analyze and interpret time adverbial data.
+* [data](data) — The primary data sources for this project.
+Contains production code for preprocessed data as well as Text-Fabric format (tf) data files.
+* [docs](docs) — Documentation and images for/from notebooks and markdown

+## Main Analyses

+The links below connect to notebooks found in the analysis directory.

+* [Time Phrases in Standard Biblical Hebrew](https://nbviewer.jupyter.org/github/CambridgeSemiticsLab/BH_time_collocations/blob/master/analysis/SBH_time_expressions.ipynb) — Exploratory analysis of the ETCBC "Time" phrase in Genesis–Kings.
+* [Verb Collocations with Atelic Time Duration Adverbials](https://nbviewer.jupyter.org/github/CambridgeSemiticsLab/BH_time_collocations/blob/master/analysis/duratives.ipynb) - A pilot study examining the collocations of atelic time duration adverbials with various verb lexemes in the Hebrew Bible, based on Fuhs' 2010 collostructional analysis ([source](https://philpapers.org/rec/FUHTAC)).
+* [Time Constructions, part 1](https://nbviewer.jupyter.org/github/CambridgeSemiticsLab/BH_time_collocations/blob/master/analysis/time_constructions1.ipynb) – An exploratory study on the primary kinds of constructions used to express time at the phrasal/semi-phrasal level.
+This notebook gives insight and direction for the second exploratory study.
+* [Time Constructions, part 2](https://nbviewer.jupyter.org/github/CambridgeSemiticsLab/BH_time_collocations/blob/master/analysis/time_constructions2.ipynb) – A second exploratory study on the primary kinds of constructions used to express time.
+This analysis takes advantage of a chunk + part of speech clustering method from part 1, whereby the constructions are broken down into primary surface forms.
+The analysis re-examines time construction data using previous analysis from elsewhere in this repository.
+Finally, the analysis focuses in on the various specifications applied to time nouns within the constructions which anchor their temporal referents.
+It is believed these may be a key component for understanding and clustering the constructions.

 ## Introduction

 This project aims to build a comprehensive semantic taxonomy of the form, function, and distribution of time adverbials in Biblical Hebrew using the statistical tool of collocation analysis.
 Time expression in Hebrew linguistics remains one of the most controversial topics in the field, due to debate around the Hebrew verb.
 Despite much research on the verb, little attention has been paid to the most explicit indicators of time: time adverbials.
 Time adverbials are phrases like "tomorrow" (מָָחָר) or "day by day" (יוֹם יוֹם).
 Time adverbials can express tense and aspect, anchor text time, and direct focus.
 Thus they are valuable reference points for inferring the semantics of other forms, such as verbs.
 This project will apply an empirical semantic approach using inductive, statistical analysis.
 The [ETCBC syntax data](https://github.com/ETCBC) (Vrije Universiteit Amsterdam) is used to select adverbials that have already been marked as time indicative.
 A statistical significance test is used to isolate statistically significant collocations of syntactic components in time adverbials (e.g. definite articles, demonstratives, plurals, etc.).
 Significance scores reveal the interdependency and semantic relatedness of two forms.
 These patterns are then used to induce a taxonomy of the primary forms and functions of adverbial time.
 The taxonomy is applied to a collocational analysis of Hebrew verbs with classified time adverbials.
 The result is a comprehensive overview of both the phrase-level and clause-level semantics of time adverbials in Biblical Hebrew.
 This study breaks new ground in the field by introducing new computational methods combined with cognitively-informed Construction Grammar.